2 Summary of material accounting policy information

 3) Computer Software (Others) 5 years

-Assets are tested tor impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable and impairment loss is recognised tor the amount by which the asset's carrying amount exceeds its recoverable amount.
+Assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable and impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is higher of an asset's fair value less costs of disposal and value in use.
 For the purpose of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash inflows which are largely independent of the cash inflows from other assets or Company of assets (cash generating units).
 If at the balance sheet date, there is an indication that a previously assessed impairment loss no longer exists, the recoverable amount is reassessed and the asset is reflected at the recoverable amount subject to a maximum of depreciated historical cost and the same is accordingly reversed in the statement of profit and loss.

-2.14 Investment Property
+2.14 Investment property

-Investment properties are measured at cost less accumulated depreciation and impairment losses, if any.
-Depreciation on building is calculated using the written down value method to allocate their cost, net of their residual values, over the estimated useful lives (i.e. 60 years) as prescribed in Schedule II to the Companies Act, 2013.
+Investment property are measured at cost less accumulated depreciation and impairment losses, if any.
+Depreciation on building is calculated using the written down value method to allocate their cost, net of their residual values, over the estimated useful lives (i.e. 60 years) as prescribed in Schedule II to the Companies Act, 2013.Though the Company measures investment property using cost based measurement, the fair value

 2.15 Inventories